CHERRY PECAN WILD RICE PILAF — Wild rice, cherries and pecans come together in this pilaf. A perfect side for the holidays or any day!

 - Add chicken broth, cherries, thyme, salt and pepper.
 Cover and cook for about 20 minutes, or until rice is tender.

 - Remove from heat and let stand, covered, for 5 more minutes.
-Fluff rice with a fork and garnish with fresh chopped parsley, if desired.
+Fluff rice with a fork.
+Stir in pecans and garnish with fresh chopped parsley, if desired.

 Never miss a Let’s Dish Recipe: